Curwin Bosch: 2017-2018

 Bosch has been a regular starter for the Sharks since 2017, being called up for South Africa's international team, the Springboks, during the 2017 Rugby Championship.
 Bosch made his international debut for South Africa on 19 August 2017, replacing Elton Jantjies off the bench in a 37-15 win over Argentina.

 Bosch has featured prominently at fullback for the Sharks during the 2018 Super Rugby season, with Robert du Preez taking his place at first-five, becoming the leading points-scorer in the competition so far.
 Bosch was named in the Springbok squad again for the 2018 June internationals.

+2024: Moving to France

+Bosch signed a two-year contract with French Pro D2 club CA Brive in June 2024.